ecg-icas/icas/doc/0.54/_sources/attributes.txt

 Attributes
 ==========

-The Admarkt Sellside API supports attributes for both categories and advertisements to specify additional properties of a product like *size* and *color*.
+The iCAS Sellside API supports attributes for both categories and advertisements to specify additional properties of a product like *size* and *color*.